ree2raz/ree2raz/README.md

 ---

 #### Where it started
 I started in the world of E-commerce and Direct Selling.
 Long before the current AI wave, I was **designing web pages** and building the infrastructure for **commission-heavy platforms**.
-I’ve spent plenty of time in the trenches with **third-party payment integrations and complex business logic—experience** that taught me how to **build for reliability and scale**.
+I’ve spent plenty of time in the trenches with **third-party payment integrations and complex business logic-experience** that taught me how to **build for reliability and scale**.

 |Category| Tools|
 |:----|:----|